ethereum/portal-hive/simulators/README.md

 # Portal Simulators
-Portal simulators are sorted by folders indictacting what networks are being tested.
+Portal simulators are sorted by folders indicating what networks are being tested.

 The names of folder are
 - all lowercase
-- dash seperated
+- dash separated
 - network names are sorted alphabetically

 ## Examples of valid folder names :heavy_check_mark: